ariathaker/TrainingTheReplacement_Prompts/README.md

-LLM prompts accompanying the essays on [my Substack, "Training the Replacement"](https://ariathaker.substack.com/)
+LLM prompts accompanying the essays on [my Substack, "Training the Replacement"](https://ariathaker.substack.com/), where I write about how generative AI is shaping writing, media, and society.

 ## Use custom GPTs directly: